-London Stansted airport is set to become the first only airport in the world to convert all its coffee waste grounds to solid biofuels after a successful trial with Cambridgeshire-based bio-bean, the world’s largest recycler of coffee grounds.
+London Stansted airport is the first only airport in the world to convert its coffee waste to solid biofuels after a successful trial with bio-bean.

 Where does the coffee waste go?